RowenaRavenclawWithExtraClaws/for-real/README.md

 Traditional way

 - Clone the repository
-- Navigate to the frontend folder `cd backend`
+- Run `npm install` to install dependencies
 - Run `npm start`
 - Visit `localhost:3000` to see this beauty